-The concept of the "one percent" has captured the American public's imagination in the last few years.
+The concept of the "one percent" has captured the American public's imagination.
 The phrase crops up everywhere – from presidential debates to signs at protests.

 But precise as the phrase seems, it's a murky term.
 Let's try to clear it up today: who are the top one percent by income and who are the top one percent by net worth in the United States?

 $570,003 is the cutoff for a top 1% household income in the United States in 2022.
 For a single earner, the cutoff is $401,622.

 The top 1% household income is not the final word, so pick your favorite.
 Households might have multiple people working – it is often more appropriate to break down the 1% for individual workers.
 (Or, even by state or city).

 Let's look at some of the other ways to measure the top one percent by income.